BurdetteLamar/minitest-lucid/README.md

 * How much information is enough?
 * More is better.
-* Too much is just about right!
+* Too much is just about right.

 ## Usage